Blasco9/Bare-Metal-Forms-and-Helpers/README.md

 # Bare Metal Forms and Helpers

-> Micro clone of Reddit that only contains the models and tables required for users to post and comment
+> Different ways to create forms

-In this project I built the data structures necessary to support link submissions and commenting.
-The front-end is not built because the main purpose of this is to learn about models and associations.
-You can interact with the models in the rails console.
+The goal of this project was to explore the different ways to create forms in Rails.
+I built a pure html form, one using the form_tag helper method and one using the form_for helper method.
+When you run the Rails server you will be able to create users and edit them.

 ## Built With